aminul-saqib-sazim/Teebay-server/README.md

 You can follow `env.example` to specify which env variables are needed for the project as a guideline, and the above two files can be created based off of this file.

+### Environment Variables Validation
+We use `class-validator` to validate env files before the server starts up to avoid any cases of missing environment variables.
+They are tracked in these two files.
+- `src/common/interfaces/environment-variables.interface.ts`
+- `src/common/validators/env.validator.ts`

+When adding new environment variables, please add them to these files so that your project can remain functional through environment variable changes.

+## Template Modules
+The template contains code that might not be relevant for your project's needs.
+Such modules might include:
+- PDF generation
+- Document signing

+If not needed, please remove the said modules from the code when your initiating your project.
+Make sure to remove any irrelevant environment variables as well by modifying `src/common/interfaces/environment-variables.interface.ts` and `src/common/validators/env.validator.ts` files.

 ## Conventions